 A Christmas Story personally reminds me of sitting around with my family when I was younger, with everyone laughing at various elements that we all connected with.
 Watching it at times feels like I’m watching a home video tape of my parents childhood, and I think part of the movie’s attractiveness is this ability to have a similar affect on most other people who watch it.

-It is the ultimate, feel-good family Christmas movie that perfectly captures the magic of sitting around the decorated tree, creating life’s precious moments with special people.
+It is the ultimate, feel-good family Christmas movie that perfectly captures the magic of sitting around the sparkling tree, creating life’s precious moments with special people.

 Do you have any questions or disagreements?